Sagacious-Software/Gosh/README.md

 meson compile
 ```

-(Optionally do `--buildtype debug` instead if you would like to keep debugging information and optimizations off, e.g., if you want to do development.)
+(Optionally do `--buildtype debug` instead if you would like to keep debugging information and turn optimizations off, e.g., if you want to do development.)

 ### Wine build

 If you are on Unix and have Wine installed you can enable the Windows backend option in `meson_options.txt`.

-Then do this back in the root of the repository if you are on Unix and you would like to do a Wine build:
+Then do this back in the root of the repository if you would like to do a Wine build:

 ```bash
 CC=winegcc meson build --buildtype release